Big Bend Trip, July 1-7, 2015

 John fixing a sandwich

 warm South Llano River to rinse off the chiggers.
-It must have worked because I didn't end up with any bites.
+It must have worked because I didn't end up with

 Yellow-breasted Chat